rodnei0/rodnei0/README.md

 ### Hi there 👋

+- 🔭 I’m currently working as Technical Support Analyst
+- 🌱 I'm currently studying to become a Full Stack Web Developer at Driven Education
+- ⚡ I love to solve problems, this is what moves me
+- 😄 Pronouns: He/Him

 <!--
 **rodnei0/rodnei0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.